jcaillon/valet/extras/valet-commands.md

   Extends Valet by creating or downloading a new extension in the user directory.

-- `self mock1`

-  A command that only for testing valet core functions.

-- `self mock2`

-  A command that only for testing valet core functions.

-- `self mock3`

-  A command that only for testing valet core functions.

 - `self release`

   Release a new version of valet.